This tutorial shows WordPress theme developers how to use the WordPress Landing Pages with their existing themes with complete control.

 This will tell Landing Pages to either use your theme’s single.php template for rendering content or it will use single-landing-page.php as the template if the file exists.

 Just like when editing a post or page there should be a main content area WYSIWYG.
 When we create our single-landing-page.php template we can use the get_the_content() function to retrieve and display this content.

 This is the next area you will see when the ‘default’ landing page template is selected.
 This section is optional, but if you do fill it out then we have a PHP function called lp_conversion_area() we can use inside the template to retrieve and display the content.
 Additionally we can use a shortcode [lp_conversion_area] to display the content.

 An added benefit of using the Conversion Area WYSIWYG is that Landing Pages provides auto-output options that will automatically add it above, below, or in a special sidebar widget if it is available.
 If you do not want to use automatic placement then you can always use the PHP function lp_conversion_area() to manually print the contents wherever you like.

-To create a landing page template that is integrated with your WordPress Theme, create a single-landing-page.php file in your theme directory and that will take place as the default landing page template file if the user has wordpress landing pages installed.
-See, normally when we have the ‘Default’ template selected it will automatically use the single.php template file included in your theme’s directory, which is the default template for most posts and pages.
-Creating single-landing-page.php will tell WordPress to use it instead of single.php.
-This happens automatically.
+Create a single-landing-page.php file in your theme directory and that will take place as the default landing page template file.
+When the ‘Default’ template selected we automatically load the single.php template file included in your theme’s directory.
+Creating single-landing-page.php will tell WordPress to magically load your custom file first instead of the theme’s single.php.

 Related Support Documents